-Origin of Rock n Roll
+2. Origin of Rock n Roll

 Rock and roll music has a different beat when compared to other musical styles.
-It can be described as energetic, catchy, and powerful with upbeat tunes and electric bass guitars.
+It can be described as energetic, catchy, and powerful, with upbeat tunes and electric bass guitars.

 Rocket 88 was sung by Jackie Brenston, and Ike Turner wrote his Delta Cats.
 It was recorded at Sam Phillips’ Sun Studios in Memphis, Tennessee, in 1951 and is the first rock and roll record.
 Sam Phillips produced it, making it to the billboard charts.

+2.1.
 The Influencing Rhythms

-The point precisely is that it is an exceptional fusion of numerous acclaimed musical genres.
+The point is that it is an exceptional fusion of numerous acclaimed musical genres.
 It happened when black artists who made blues music, white musicians made pop music, and country music started mixing their sounds.
 And the outcome of it was known as rock and roll.

 The direct roots of rock n roll lay in the rhythm and blues, which was then known as race music in combination with gospel music.
 On the West Coast, the evolution of guitar riffs and the development of jump blues and its eminent beats and popular lyrics eventually laid the path for numerous later products.

 Rock and roll came when technological changes were evident soon after the development of the electric guitars, amplifiers and microphones, and the 45 rpm record.

+2.3.
 The Popularizing Giants

 Alan Freed was an American radio disc jockey from Cleveland, Ohio, who popularized rock and roll on radio stations.
-He often played a rock and roll song on the radio and promoted the term rock n roll until it became word of mouth among the music listening generation in the 1950s.
+He often played rock and roll songs on the radio and promoted the term rock n roll until it became word of mouth among the music-listening generation in the 1950s.

 The new tunes that hit the market were promoted to a young audience by radio disc jockeys like Alan Freed, and they soon became a significant part of the teen culture.
 Despite all of the other radio jockeys, Freed remained the most influential.

-Did Elvis Presley invent rock and roll?
+3. Did Elvis Presley Invent Rock and Roll?

 No single person invented rock and roll, but it was done by the likes of Ike Turner, Fats Domino, Lloyd Prince, Hank Williams, Ray Charles, Bill Haley, Jerry Lee Lewis, Ivory Joe Hunter, Joe Turner, Louis Jordan, Little Richard, Bo Diddley, Buddy Holly, Chuck Berry, and Elvis Presley.

-Presley incorporated the music of African American musicians like Fats Domino, Arthur Crudup and BB King in his own songs, who happened to be great black influences.
+Presley incorporated the music of African American musicians like Fats Domino, Arthur Crudup, and BB King in his own songs, who happened to be great black influences.
 He also talked about being inspired by black gospel music himself.

+In 1986, Berry was among the first artists to be honored by the Rock & Roll Hall of Fame.
 Chuck Berry, another early pioneer, is often credited by music historians as a musician who put all the essential pieces of rock and roll together and established it as a songwriter’s medium.
 He was signed under Chess Records, an American label company.

 Keith Richards presented that Chuck Berry developed his style of rock and roll by transposing the familiar two-note lead line of jump blues piano directly onto the electric guitar, creating what came to be recognized as a rock guitar.

-He led the footsteps of the more accomplished guitarist T-Bone Walker to showcase his performance skills on solid body electric guitar and be inspired by electric blues.
+He led the footsteps of the more accomplished guitarist T-Bone Walker to showcase his performance skills on solid-body electric guitar and be inspired by electric blues.

 Taking inspiration from the electric blues, Chuck Berry brought the aggressive guitar sound into rock and roll.
 This way, electric guitars became the centerpiece of rock and roll.